abondar24/CrackingInterview/README.md

 - add binary - sum two binary nums
 - getSum - sum two ints without using +- operators

+## Greedy Tasks

+- set coverage - Given a list of states and radio stations you want to reach listeners in provided states.
+You have to decide what stations to play on to reach all those listeners.
 ## Dynamic programming

 - count ways - child runs staircase with n steps with hops of 1 ,2 or 3 steps.
 How many possible ways can he run?